Article written by Kaylan Mahelal, Registered Dental Hygienist of 17th Ave Dental Choice.

 Improve your oral hygiene.

-The better you keep up on your oral hygiene, the easier your cleanings will be.
+The better you keep up on your oral hygiene, the less your teeth cleanings will hurt.
 Brush and floss your teeth after meals.
-Teeth cleanings can be uncomfortable if you don’t regularly floss.
+Teeth cleanings can be painful if you don’t regularly floss.
 That’s because flossing does a lot of the plaque removal job.
 If you don’t floss, the hygienist will have to scrape more hard deposits from your teeth.